Moneymoney122/iOS-OTA-Downgrader-Updater/README.md

 - Me (Moneymoney122) for making this script

+- rushia (@rushia27) for the idea/helping me make this and add features to it

 - LukeZGD for making the [iOS-OTA-Downgrader](https://github.com/LukeZGD/iOS-OTA-Downgrader) script

 ## How to use this script: